schelhorn/virana/README.md

 A recent analysis of human tumor transcriptomes displays the ability of Virana to detect diverged viral nucleotide sequences and human-viral homologs with high sensitivity.
 The manuscript is available at doi:10.1371/journal.pcbi.1003228 and http://www.ploscompbiol.org/article/info:doi/10.1371/journal.pcbi.1003228

-### Usage
+### Components

 Depending on the branch you choose, virana is available either in a locally executable version or as a tool for the workflow engine  `Galaxy`.
 In the following, we assume that you want to use the locally executable, command-line version.
+Virana is implemented in Python and requires the executables `samtools`, `STAR` in the path or provided as additional command line arguments.
+The jar file of the visualization tool `jalview` may be supplied to automatically generate alignment diagrams.

 Virana consists of three components: